Inverno Framework Web Application Security Guide

 if it does not already exist when the application is starting:

-package io.inverno.app.ticket;
+package io.inverno.guide.ticket;

 import io.inverno.core.annotation.Bean;